DennieCodes/style-a-hero-webdev-challenge/README.md

 ![Screenshot of Hero section](images/Hero_screenshot.png)

+Here is a live link to my project hosted on Vercel: [Style a Hero](https://style-a-hero-webdev-challenge.vercel.app/)

 I decided to recreate the Hero image as is but to expound upon the theme and create a home page for this fictious photography course with details about the curriculum, a student gallery and a sign up section.